noaione/yuusha-shoukan-ln/sources/v12/chapter6.md

 [U-Ummm...
 Ein-san?
 Are you alright?
 A-Are you not feeling well...]

-[... -ase... —at me...]
+[...-ase... —at me...]

 [Eh?]

-[...
-Please don’t look at me...
+[...Please don’t look at me...
 Please don’t look at my wretched appearance, “this me who isn’t wearing my maid uniform”...]

 [...]